ppossanzini/MapZilla/docs/source/Queryable-Extensions.md

 ### Supported mapping options

 Not all mapping options can be supported, as the expression generated must be interpreted by a LINQ provider.
-Only what is supported by LINQ providers is supported by AutoMapper:
+Only what is supported by LINQ providers is supported by MapZilla:
 * MapFrom (Expression-based)
 * ConvertUsing (Expression-based)
 * Ignore